-The WWU Wakeboard Team is hoping to bring back the practice location that our team was founded on!
-Our goal is to raise $10,000 by the end of the 2019-2020 school year!
+The WWU Wakeboard Team is hoping to bring back the practice location that our team was founded upon!
+Our goal is to raise $10,000 by the end of the 2019-2020 school year to lock this down.

 As Spring 2020 nears, an extraordinary opportunity has presented itself to us.
 This opportunity is to bring back a two-tower cable system to our stomping grounds, Bow Lake, just 15 minutes away from Western Washington University's campus.
 The return of our beloved cable park would dramatically bring our team to greater heights thanks to your contributions!